Training Configuration

 Leave this box checked to automatically start tracking and training after importing the images.

 If checked, Postshot will stop training after the specified number of steps.
 30 kSteps is a good starting point for many scenes.
-When using NeRF L or larger models and pushing for fine detail or large scenes, more than 30 kSteps will likely be necessary.
 While most of the convergence occurs during early training steps, there can still be significant improvements in image quality after twice that amount or more.